daily-demos/modern-wordfare/README.md

 ## How the demo works

-This demo allows users to create and join Codewords games with their friends.
+This demo allows users to create and join Code of Daily: Modern Wordfare games with their friends.
 Video call participants join one of two teams as either a player or spymaster.
 The spymaster provides one-word clues tying one or more team words together.
 Players on that team then try to guess the correct words based on the spymaster's hint.

 ## Running locally